dmitriic/vui/README.md

 - `<CR> | <Space>` perform action on focused component
 - `r` refresh screen

-Besides that, commands that enters insert and visual mode are disabled (`noremap <key> <nop>`).
+Besides that, commands that enter insert and visual mode are disabled (`noremap <key> <nop>`).

-You can create custom mappings to your screen:
+You can add your custom mappings to your screen:

     " you can only map functions that belongs to your screen function! my_app.do_something()